angelolab/ark-analysis/docs/_rtd/faq.md

 ### How can I help improve this project?

 If you're interested in helping to add new features and develop this project, please check out our [contributing guidelines](https://ark-analysis.readthedocs.io/en/latest/_rtd/contributing.html).

-You can look at our list of open issues [here](https://github.com/angelolab/ark-analysis/issues).
+### I have a different question

+Feel free to check out our [issues](https://github.com/angelolab/ark-analysis/issues) page.
+If someone doesn't already have an open issue for your question, feel free to open one yourself.